-It is incredibly important to grab the viewer's attention as early as possible with what you think is your best piece then leave a them with a lasting memory to close.
+It is incredibly important to grab the viewer’s attention as early as possible with what you think is your best piece and then leave them with a lasting memory to close.

 Animation mentor Simon Warwick told us just how important it is to keep the viewer in mind when putting together your demo reel or folio for a job application.

 “Think about the person watching your reel.
 They might only have a short amount of time to get through all the reels they have to to make a decision.
 So keep it tight and concentrated.
 You don’t want one dry moment.”

 It doesn’t have to be five minutes long and show off every piece of work you’ve ever done.
 Cut it back and only show your best work.

 4. BE RUTHLESS WITH YOUR OWN WORK

 “Find concise ways to explain your work process.”
 Says VFX Mentor Greg Hird-Rutter “Don’t be afraid to trim your reel.
 The best reels are always short and sweet.”